arkapravaroy784/My_Notes/README.md

 Just Uploading My notes.
-If Preview is not avilabe, just download and open pdfs.
+If Preview is not available, just download and open pdfs.